 - Work in Japanese – Understand the differences and meanings

-- Seiton: sense of organization of the material necessary for the production of something;
+- Seiton: sense of organization of the necessary material for the production of something;

-- Seiso: it is related to cleaning;
+- Seiso: is related to cleanliness;

 - Seiketsu: concept related to hygiene;

-This subject is so complex and simple at the same time that I don't even know what to write about.
-You need to research deeply how to apply the method in your life.
+This subject is so complex and simple at the same time that I don’t even know what to write about.
+You need to research thoroughly how to apply the method in your life.
 In summary, the improvement process can work as follows:

 - Identify the opportunity;